 * Practicing stress management is tremendously helpful in staving off memory loss.
-By keeping down your stress levels, you can avoid the stress- and anxiety-induced hormones that promote memory loss.
+By keeping your stress levels down, you can avoid the stress- and anxiety-induced hormones that promote memory loss.

 * Maintaining social interactions is an important part of maintaining a healthy mind.
 While loneliness has been shown to be a factor in Alzheimer's disease, keeping healthy social interactions can reduce stress levels and promote cognition and memory.

 By adapting a healthy and active lifestyle now, you are giving yourself every chance at a long, healthy, independent and fulfilling life.